 Dr Demetriou's work appeared multiple times in top international systems security conferences such as NDSS and ACM CCS but also in other systems and sensing conferences such as IEEE Infocom, ACM MobiSys and ACM SenSys.
 His work received prestigious awards, including a distinguished paper award at NDSS (‘18).
 His mobile systems security work is also close to practice and resulted in relevant patents.
 Currently, Dr Demetriou also works closely with Meta (Core Systems) on large scale distributed computing problems.

-You can read more about my existing work at my personal website.
+You can read more about this work at his research group's website: APSS@Imperial.

 |We are always looking for excellent PhD candidates to join our growing team.
 If you are excited about mobile and IoT systems security, have strong evidence of research experience (demonstrated through publications in international venues), and you are interested in joining APSS, please send me an email using “Prospective Security PhD Student” as subject.|